dk949/ruc/README.md

 substituted for `name_of_output_file`, then `%OUTPUT_FILE%.jar` will become `name_of_output_file.jar`.

+_Note:_ The last suffix used will be the one passed to the executable, i.e. intermediate files can be generated with other suffixes.

 It is safe (and advised) to delete the `%OUTPUT_FILE%` in `teardown` if it was created in `setup`.